 Diecast 1/48 scale vehicles

 Ready-made diecast 1:48 scale vehicles are scarce.
 One of the first popular diecast scales was 1:43, and the hobby of collecting 1:43 vehicles dwarfs the popularity of O scale trains, much to the chagrin of would-be finescale O scale railroaders.
-But a few 1:48 diecasts exist, even if only one so far was marketed as such.
+But a few 1:48 diecasts exist, even if few were actually marketed as such.

 1950 Studebaker.
 Although Yat-Ming marketed it as a 1:43 vehicle, Yat Ming’s 1950 Studebaker is undersized compared to other 1:43s because it’s actually 1:48!
 Although not the most common postwar vehicle, the 1950 Studebaker has a very distinctive look that will set your layout’s era in the early 1950s instantly.
 It also gives you something other than a Ford or GM to look at.
 And unlike some of your options, it’s common and inexpensive and effortless–just buy it and take it out of the box.